It can’t be denied that headphones have become a mainstay in everyone’s lives.

 Frequently Asked Questions

 After reading through this guide, you might be curious to know more about the two pairs!
-Here are some extra questions that you be asking yourself.
+Here are some extra questions that you might be asking yourself.

 What is the Difference Between Bose QuietComfort 15 vs. QuietComfort25?